Compassion Fatigue in Social Work: Causes, Prevention, and Treatment

-For those who are passionate about service and interested in embarking on a career in a growing field, the University of Kentucky College of Social Work offers undergraduate programs as well as graduate options like the online Master of Social Work program.
-Both feature curricula taught by experienced instructors, many of whom are licensed professionals.
+For those who are passionate about service and interested in embarking on a career in a growing field, the University of Kentucky College of Social Work offers the online Bachelor of Arts in Social Work, Master of Social Work and Doctorate of Social Work.
+All programs feature curricula taught by experienced instructors, many of whom are licensed professionals.

-Designed for ultimate flexibility, the online MSW allows learners to study on their own schedules and readily interact with their professors and classmates.
-They can choose to pursue certificates in clinical social work, substance use disorder, or child welfare, among others.
+Designed for ultimate flexibility, the online BSW, MSW and DSW allow learners to study on their own schedules and readily interact with their professors and classmates.
+MSW students can choose to pursue certificates in clinical social work, substance use disorder, or child welfare, among others.
 Students may also choose an individualized plan of study.

 The University of Kentucky College of Social Work is also home to the Self-Care Lab, the first known entity to do empirical international work around self-care and helping professionals, which gives students limitless opportunities for research.